-- 42. Synergies with Union programmes under shared management, including the European Regional Development Fund (ERDF), the European Social Fund Plus (ESF+), the European Agricultural Fund for Rural Development (EAFRD) and European Maritime and Fisheries Fund (EMFF), shall ensure that: - (a) Arrangements for complementary funding from Union programmes under shared management and the Digital Europe Programme are used to support activities providing a bridge between smart specialisations and support to the digital transformation of the European economy and society. - (b) The ERDF contributes to the development and strengthening of regional and local innovation ecosystems, and industrial transformation as well as digital transformation of society and of public administration.
+- 42. Synergies with Union programmes under shared management, including the European Regional Development Fund (ERDF), the European Social Fund Plus (ESF+), the European Agricultural Fund for Rural Development (EAFRD) and European Maritime and Fisheries Fund (EMFF), shall ensure that: - (a) Arrangements for complementary funding from Union programmes under shared management and the Digital Europe Programme are used to support activities providing a bridge between smart specialisations and support to the digital transformation of the European economy and society. - (b) The ERDF contributes to the development and strengthening of regional and local innovation ecosystems, and industrial transformation as well as digital transformation of society and of public administration, thus stimulating also the implementation of the Tallinn Declaration on eGovernment.
 This includes support to digitization of industry and take-up of results as well as the rolling out of novel technologies and innovative solutions.
 Moreover, this support should stimulate implementation of the Tallinn Declaration on eGovernment reflecting digital transformation in a greater scale.
 The Digital Europe programme will complement and support the trans-national networking and mapping of digital capacities to make them accessible to SMEs and to make interoperable IT solutions accessible to all EU regions. - 53.
 Synergies with the Connecting Europe Facility (CEF) shall ensure that: - (a) The future DEP focuses on large-scale digital capacity and infrastructure building in High Performance Computing, Artificial Intelligence, Cybersecurity and advanced digital skills aiming at wide uptake and deployment across Europe of critical existing or tested innovative digital solutions within an EU framework in areas of public interest or market failure.
 DEP is mainly implemented through coordinated and strategic investments with Member States, notably through joint public procurement, in digital capacities to be shared across Europe and in EU-wide actions that support interoperability and standardisation as part of developing a Digital Single Market. - (b) Digital Europe capacities and infrastructures are made available to the deployment of innovative new technologies and solutions in the field of mobility and transport.
 The CEF supports the roll-out and deployment of innovative new technologies and solutions in the field of mobility and transport. - (c) Coordination mechanisms will be established in particular through appropriate governance structures.

 - 64. Synergies with InvestEU shall ensure that: - (a) Support through market-based financing, including pursuing policy objectives under this Programme will be provided under the InvestEU Fund Regulation.
 Such market-based financing might be combined with the grant support. - (b) Access to financial instruments by companies will be facilitated by the support provided by Digital Innovation Hubs. - 75.
-Synergies with Erasmus shall ensure that: - (a) The Programme will support the development and acquisition of the advanced digital skills needed for the deployment of cutting-edge technologies such as artificial intelligence or high-performance computing, in cooperation with relevant industries. - (b) The advanced skills part of Erasmus will complement the interventions of Digital Europe addressing the acquisition of skills in all domains and at all levels, through mobility experiences. - 6.
+Synergies with Erasmus shall ensure that: - (a) The Programme will support the development and acquisition of the advanced digital skills needed for the deployment of cutting-edge technologies such as artificial intelligence or high-performance computing, in cooperation with relevant industries. - (b) The advanced skills part of Erasmus will complement the interventions of Digital Europe addressing the acquisition of skills in all domains and at all levels, through mobility experiences. - 5a.
+Synergies with Creative Europe shall ensure that: - (a) the MEDIA sub-programme of Creative Europe supports initiatives that can generate real impact for the sectors across Europe, helping its adaptation to the digital transformation. - (b) Digital Europe Programme inter alia provides creators, creative industry and cultural sector in Europe with access to latest digital technologies from AI to advanced computing. - 6.
 Synergies with other EU Programmes and Initiatives on Competences/Skills shall be ensured.